-Opiates are responsible for the death of over 900 people per week in the United States.
-Millions of people are addicted to opiates such as heroin or prescription pain killers, and this number is rapidly increasing.
+There are over 900 opiate-related deaths per week in the United States, on average.
+Millions of people are addicted to opiates such as heroin or prescription painkillers, and this number is rapidly increasing.

 In order to avoid the potentially devastating consequences of opiate addiction, it’s vital to quit.
 This process can be difficult, if not impossible, to face on your own.

 However, there are options for opiate detox that carry high rates of success.
 With the right treatment and medication, you can quit opiates for good and regain control of your life.

 Read on to find out more about what you can expect from an opiate addiction treatment program.